1. What are they and what are they used for?

 Repeat this process for each service you want to assign to the mailbox.

-The global mailbox already has all services assigned and does not allow any more to be assigned.
+The global mailbox already has all services assigned and does not allow you to assign any more.
 This feature is only available for new mailboxes you create.

 The option to import users and services is more recommended for mailboxes with a large number of users and/or services.
-We explain how to do it in point 8.
+We explain how to do this in point 8.

 8. Can you import users and services?

-Importing users to a mailbox can be very useful for your organization, especially if the mailbox has a large volume of users.
+Importing users into a mailbox can be very useful for your organization, especially if the mailbox has a large volume of users.

-There are two key situations to consider: importing to the global mailbox , where you only need to import the users, as this mailbox contains all services automatically; and the import to a specific mailbox , where both the users and the necessary services must be imported.
+There are two key situations to consider: importing into the global mailbox , where you only need to import users, as this mailbox automatically contains all services; and importing into a specific mailbox , where you need to import both users and the required services.

-To import users to a mailbox , follow these steps:
+To import users into a mailbox , follow these steps:

 1. Access Administration settings > EACAT Procedures > Mailboxes

-2. Select the mailbox where you want to import the users.
+2. Select the mailbox where you want to import users.

-4. Select one of the files: Users or Add Users.
+4. Select one of the files: Users or Users to add .
 Decide which one you want to use:

-• Users , an empty template named users-box-example.csv is downloaded, to be filled with the Identifier and Name of each user.
+• Users , an empty template named users-mailbox-example.csv is downloaded, to fill in with the Identifier and Name of each user.

-• Unassigned Users , a template named users-mailbox-available.csv is downloaded with all users not in the mailbox; for each user we have the Identifier (NIF or NIE) and Name (name and surname).
+• Unassigned users , a template named users-mailbox-available.csv is downloaded with all the users who are not in the mailbox; for each user we have the Identifier (NIF or NIE) and the Name (first and last name).

 5. Download the corresponding template.

-7. Upload the file prepared with the import data and you will automatically see them in the list of mailboxes.
+7. Upload the prepared file with the import data and you will automatically see it in the mailbox list.

-8. Review the import summary to make sure everything loaded correctly.
+8. Review the import summary to make sure everything uploaded correctly.

-To import services to a mailbox you've created, follow these steps:
+To import services into a mailbox you created, follow these steps:

 1. Access Administration settings > EACAT Procedures > Mailboxes